 where the limits as $x\to x_0^\pm$ are taken from the opposite sides of the hyper-surface; \item {$\mathcal{H}_\mathrm{dim} (\singset)\leq N-2$}, and if $x_0\in\singset$ then $\lim_{x\rightarrow x_0} |\nabla \bar U(x)|= 0$. \end{itemize} Furthermore, if $N=2$, then $\zeroset$ consists in a locally finite collection of curves meeting with definite semi-tangents with equal angles at a locally finite number of singular points. \end{theorem} On the contrary, the present paper is concerned with \emph{asymmetric inter-specific competition rates}, with the purpose to highlighting the substantial differences with the symmetric case in two space dimensions.
 To describe our main result, we consider a simplified, yet prototypical, boundary value problem with competition terms of Lotka-Volterra type:

-Throughout the whole paper we will assume that: \labelenumi{(A\theenumi)} \begin{enumerate} \item $\Omega\subset\R^2$ is a simply connected, bounded domain of class $C^{1,\alpha}$; \item $a_{ij}>0$ for every $j\neq i$; \item $\varphi_i\in C^{0,1}(\partial\Omega)$, $\varphi_i \geq 0$, $\varphi_i \cdot \varphi_j \equiv 0$ for every $1\le i \neq j\le k$; \item the trace function $\varphi=\sum_{i=1}^k \varphi_i$ has only non-degenerate zero, that is,
+Throughout the whole paper we will assume that: \labelenumi{(A\theenumi)} \begin{enumerate} \item $\Omega\subset\R^2$ is a simply connected, bounded domain of class $C^{1,\alpha}$; \item $a_{ij}>0$ for every $j\neq i$; \item $\varphi_i\in C^{0,1}(\partial\Omega)$, $\varphi_i \geq 0$, $\varphi_i \cdot \varphi_j \equiv 0$ for every $1\leq i \neq j\leq k$; \item the trace function $\varphi=\sum_{i=1}^k \varphi_i$ has only non-degenerate zero, that is,

 \end{enumerate} \labelenumi{\theenumi.} We are interested in component-wise non-negative solutions.
-As we already noticed, as $\beta\to+\infty$ such solutions to \eqref{eq:betasys} exhibit segregation.
-More precisely, let us introduce the object of our investigation, a class of \emph{segregated states}, satisfying additional conditions, expressed as a system of differential inequalities as follows:
+As we mentioned, such solutions segregate as $\beta\to+\infty$.
+Moreover, exploiting the cancelation properties of system \eqref{eq:betasys}, one can prove that a system of differential inequalities passes to the limit as well.
+More precisely, following \cite{CoTeVe_AM2005}, let us introduce the following functional class:

 where the $i$-th \emph{hat operator} is defined on the generic $i$-th component of a $k$--tuple as